 The scope of his role is diverse and includes originating deals, raising debt financing from local financial institutions and asset management post investment.
 One day he might be meeting with local government or engineering, procurement and construction (EPC) contractors and the next would find him negotiating interest rates.
 Stanley’s role also includes engaging with local communities, which is part of Macquarie’s commitment to supporting a cleaner China.

-MIRA is a significant investor in renewables, managing investments in 12.9GW of green energy generation capacity around the world.
-The MIRA team has a 13-year track record of investing in renewable energy assets globally across wind, solar PV, geothermal and hydro, and signed the Principles for Responsible Investment initiative in 2015.
+MAM is a significant investor in renewables, managing investments in 12.9GW of green energy generation capacity around the world.
+The MAM team has a 13-year track record of investing in renewable energy assets globally across wind, solar PV, geothermal and hydro, and signed the Principles for Responsible Investment initiative in 2015.
 Employing more than 300 energy specialists, Macquarie is also a leading global renewables developer and the leading renewables advisor globally.1

 Helping to overcome some of the challenges with renewable energy is also part of Stanley’s remit: "A challenge for solar operators is that most of the population lives along the east coast, whereas much of the solar capacity has been developed in the West of China, leading to a reduction in the output in some areas.
 Furthermore, wind and solar are not baseload, so they cannot guarantee 24-hour supply."